Henry Suter: Biography

+Career

 Suter began his colonial career by taking up a remote selection in the Forty-mile Bush in the Wairarapa region.
 It is only in a story that a middle-aged townsman can ever turn backwoodsman with success, and so after about a year, Suter relinquished the hard and hopeless struggle.

-At this critical time captain Hutton, always a firm friend to zoologists, succeeded in obtaining for his protégé a post as assistant manager at the Mount Cook Hermitage.
+At this critical time Captain Hutton, always a firm friend to zoologists, succeeded in obtaining for his protégé a post as assistant manager at the Mount Cook Hermitage.
+While there, his wife Ida worked in the kitchens, helped by their daughters.
 Subsequently, work was available at the Canterbury Museum.
 After that, at one or another of the scientific institutions of New Zealand Suter spent the remainder of his life at congenial employment.

+Suter established a laboratory in his residence in Christchurch for his microscopic research.
+He analyzed and documented the molluscs he had gathered from the Wairarapa region and around Mt Cook, and commenced writing his initial scientific papers.
+Additionally, he became a member of the Philosophical Institute of Canterbury.
+His first paper was published in the Transactions journal in 1890, followed by a second paper in 1891.

 Henry Suter was an expert collector.
 He excelled in finding the most minute land snails, to find which requires knowledge, patience, and the sharpest eyes.
 Specialists in other groups were often supplied valuable material by Suter.
 In Switzerland he had formed a fine collection of European land and fresh-water shells, which was later acquired by the Australian Museum.

 For several years, Suter restricted his studies to the terrestrial and freshwater molluscs of New Zealand.
 When his work on these approached completion, he proposed to extend his investigations to land gastropods abroad, hence his scattered papers on land molluscs from Brazil, South Africa, and Tasmania.
 His friends, however, persuaded him that science would be better served if he relinquished the foreign shells and transferred his attention to the marine molluscs of New Zealand.
 Not only did he take this course, but he finally embraced the Tertiary mollusks into his sphere of operations.
+Several of Suter's mollusc collections, including types and South American specimens, are at New Zealand institutions.

 His characteristics were patience, perseverance, and concentration, rather than any great breadth of view.

+Death

 After a brief illness, Henry Suter died at his home in Christchurch on 31 July 1918.
 He was buried at Linwood Cemetery on 3 August 1918.